Watch the Trailer first…

 In November 2017 the Irish Times reported that Stephen Donnelly said he was ‘working at McKinsey and consulting for Boris Johnson’s Mayoral office in 2010’, when he heard the calling ‘to enter politics and serve the people’.
 That particular consulting project was focused on how best to spray donated philanthropy money around London’s disadvantaged areas.
 McKinsey and Donnelly were no doubt paid handsomely from those same philanthropic funds.

-According to Donnelly he thought to ‘this is what politics should be,’ and so decided to return to Wicklow to ‘make a difference’.
+According to Donnelly he thought – ‘this is what politics should be’ – and so decided to return to Wicklow to ‘make a difference’.
 Donnelly says that the decision to enter politics was accidental, and it was never his original intention.
 He just kind of… fell into it.

 Donnelly went to study a Master’s in Public Administration at Harvard’s Kennedy school of Government in 2007, three years prior to running for office in late 2010.
 In some stories he paid for it.
-In other stories, he left McKinsey, went to work for ‘another firm’, then… went back to McKinsey to have them pay for it?
-Returning to McKinsey after being managed out doesn’t happen, and they certainly don’t pay for a two-year course in Harvard to get just one year back in return (this video illustrates the contradictions here – timestamped to begin at 3:24 – Watch it for 50 seconds to 4:19).
+In other stories, he left McKinsey, went to work for ‘another firm’ (his words), then… went back to McKinsey to have them pay for it (his words again)??
+Returning to McKinsey after being managed out of their partner-track just doesn’t happen, and they certainly don’t pay for a two-year course in Harvard to get just one year back in return (this video illustrates the contradictions here – timestamped to begin at 3:24 – Watch it for 50 seconds to 4:19).
 Donnelly also frequently namedrops that he went to the world-famous MIT in Boston and yet he has zero qualifications to prove it, and his Linkedin profile is also curiously long gone.

 What was ‘the other Firm’ Donnelly went to work for?
 It pains me to suggest this (as it will play up to Donnelly’s Helios-sized ego that lies behind his fake ‘I’m an earnest naiive paddy’ persona) …, but did Donnelly do some work with a certain Globalist three letter agency that Mayor Pete Buttigieg is confirmed to have worked with?